Maurice Kugler: Foreign direct investment

-International Migration
+International migration

 Research on the determinants FDI location shows evidence consistent with the incorporation of skilled migrants into business networks at the destination country.
 The links created by these migrants appear to create opportunities for investors in the destination country for FDI project at the migrants' countries of origin.
 FDI creates jobs where workers have left because those workers convey information to MNC headquarters.

 (See e.g. Souraya El Yaman, Maurice Kugler and Hillel Rapoport (2006), "Migration and Foreign Investments across the European Union: What are the Links?"
 Revue Economique, Vol. 58, No. 3, pp. 725–733).

 Research on the impact of remittances to mitigate brain drain analyzes conditions under which migration can have a positive impact on human capital formation.
 There is a direct channel as remittance recipients overcome borrowing constraints to invest in schooling.
 And there is an indirect channel since the greater supply of human capital can generate creation of skilled jobs, through a thick-market externality.
 The likelihood that new human capital formation, associated with remittances, exceeds brain drain is higher in the context of well-functioning education systems and labor markets.

-(See e.g. Kugler, Maurice, and Emanuela Lotti (2007), "Migrant Remittances, Human Capital Formation and Job Creation Externalities in Central America," Integration & Trade Journal 27 (July–December): 105-134).

 Exports

 Research on export dynamics suggests that experimentation is an important component of the investment to establish presence in a new market, understood as a product and destination combination.
 Exporters need to receive a profitability signal when they export in different markets in order to know whether market penetration is likely to generate enough sales to cover fixed costs of market entry.
 Initially they export small quantities and depending on the signal received from customers, they either expand sales or cease to export in the new market.
 This pattern fits the experience of Colombian exporters.

-(See e.g. Jonathan Eaton, Marcela Eslava, Maurice Kugler and James Tybout (2007), "Export Dynamics in Colombia: Firm-Level Evidence," NBER Working Paper No. 13531).

 Research on the scope for learning from successful exporters, recent evidence from Argentina points to gains for nonexporters that supply intermediate inputs to exporters.
 While there widespread evidence that FDI generates learning from multinational subsidiaries, there is limited evidence that exporters, which are exceptional performers, create similar opportunities for spillovers.
 It appears that subsidiaries of multinational corporations do not generate spillovers unless they are exporters.
 This suggests that exporting spillovers can be a source of productivity growth.